Elysia-simp/Honse-Shader/README.md

+# KNOWN BUGS

+These are bugs I know of that exist because this is global Uma Musume shader rather than JP. (they made it much harder to live debug in JP!)

+1. (Version difference) The cheek shadows do not work as intended in this point in time.
+This is more often disabled than not anyways.
+2. (Version difference) The nose does not work exactly 1:1 to JP.

+Any and all version differences will be addressed once they come up.

 # OLD GPU WARNING
 As this is code converted from OpenGL to HLSL.
 I cannot personally address issues caused by simply having a old computer/intergrated GPUs.
 But seeing as the code should be similar to how the PC shaders work there shouldn't be any problems.
-Otherwise do not make an error report.
+Otherwise do not make an error report unless you can confirm it's a bug with my implementation.

 I tried my best to make sure MMD has a consistent result when compiling.